 The Robert Hilbert Nonprofit Resource Center is open with restrictions Please note that the resource center's hours have changed and the room is now open by appointment from 10 am - 2 pm, Monday through Saturday.
-The room is also available by appointment from 2 pm - 5 pm Monday through Saturday.
+The room is also available by appointment from 2 pm - 5 pm Monday through Saturday (walk-ins are also welcome but not guaranteed space if the room is already at capacity).
 Please call (719) 531-6333 x6141 or email firstname.lastname@example.org to make an appointment or to ask additional questions.

 Interested in starting a nonprofit, but not sure where to go?
 This guide will provide information on how to get started, what you should think about before getting started, and links to resources to help you start a nonprofit.